 Friday, January 17, 2020 - 10:00am to 3:00pm

 Smith Warehouse, Ahmadieh Family Lecture Hall, Bay 4, C105

 The From Slavery to Freedom Lab presents a two-day conference to explore iconic images and popular constructions of blackness in culture.

-Following the keynote conversation with Titus Kaphar on Thursday, January 17th, (see here for details) on Friday, January 17th, a series of presentations and panels will take place in the Ahmadieh Family Lecture Hall at the Franklin Humanities Institute from 10am–3pm.
+Following the keynote conversation with Titus Kaphar on Thursday, January 16th, (see here for details) on Friday, January 17th, a panel and series of presentations will take place in the Ahmadieh Family Lecture Hall at the Franklin Humanities Institute from 10am–3pm.

 10:30am–12:15pm | Panel 1: Icons of Slavery and Freedom

 - Jasmine Nichole Cobb (moderator) | Bacca Foundation Associate Professor African & African American Studies and Art, Art History & Visual Studies at Duke University